alok-mountblue/Alok_IPL_Project/README.md

 **`node_modules`**: This directory is used by node and npm to store third party packages like `csvtojson`.

-**`index.js`**: This file contains the code which: 1.
-Reads the csv data 2.
-Calls the JavaScript business logic functions.
-3. Saves the results in `public/output/.json`
+**`index.js`**: This file contains the code which Reads the csv data, Calls the JavaScript business logic functions and Saves the results in `public/output/.json`

 **`csvtojson`**: In order to do the CSV to JSON conversion, we'll be using the csvtojson package from NPM.
 This package is a comprehensive Node.js CSV parser to convert CSV to JSON or column arrays.